About the Journal

 All manuscripts will be subject to editorial review and double-blind peer reviews.
 The Journal editor does not reveal the reviewer's credentials to the authors and vice-versa.
 So, both parties are not aware of each other's identity.
 All indicators of identity such as names, affiliations, etc are removed.
 Submitted manuscripts will generally be reviewed by two to three experts who will be asked to evaluate whether the manuscript is scientifically sound and coherent, whether it duplicates already published work, and whether or not the manuscript is sufficiently clear for publication.
 Reviewers will also be asked to indicate how interesting and significant the research is.
 The Editors will reach a decision based on these reports and, where necessary, they will consult with members of the Editorial Board.

 The authors should carefully examine sentence structure, completeness, and the accuracy of the text, references, tables, and graphic contents of the revised manuscript.
-Based on the reviewer's comments, the editors will then accept or reject the papers with the following conditions:
+Based on the reviewer's comments, the editors will then accept or decline the manuscripts with the following common condition:

-- Accept and publish, with or without editorial revisions.
+- Accept Submission: Accept and publish, with or without editorial revisions.

 Open Access Policy